 Breathing Air Dryer DPS 1-8 BI and BM

-Adsorption dryers of the DPS 1-8 BI and BM series are designed for drying and purification of compressed air for breathing air applications. ..BI stands for „Breathing air Industrial“, thus for Industrial use acc.
+Adsorption dryers of the DPS 1-8 BI and BM series are designed to dry and purify compressed air for breathing air applications. ..BI stands for „Breathing air Industrial“, thus for Industrial use acc.
 EN12021, and ..BM stands for „Breathing air Medical“, thus medical breathing air acc.
-Pharmacopee Europeene, as it is demanded for hospitals.
+Pharmacopee Europeene, as it is demanded by hospitals.

 With both systems apart from the drying process to a pressure dew point of -40°C also the components CO, CO2, hydrocarbons, nitrogen oxides and SO2 are reduced so far, to residual values underneath the limit values acc.
 EN12021 (with series DPS..BI), respectively Pharmacopee Europeene (with series DPS..BM).

 For drying the compressed air, and removal of the main content of CO2 (i.e. “adsorption“), the compressed air flow is led through a vessel filled with desiccant.
 The desiccant extracts moisture and CO2 from the compressed air and stores it in its structure until the desiccant is saturated.
-The saturated desiccant then has to be regenerated, i.e. the moisture and CO2 stored in the structure has to be “removed” before the desiccant can be used for drying again.
-Continuous operation of an adsorption dryer therefore requires two vessels that are operated alternately.
-One vessel is used for drying the compressed air and removal of CO2 (adsorption) and the other vessel for regenerating the desiccant.
-For the DPS series the change interval between adsorption and regeneration is 5 minutes at nominal conditions.
+The saturated desiccant then has to be regenerated, i.e. the moisture and CO2 stored in the structure have to be “removed” before the desiccant can be used for drying again.
+Therefore, the continuous operation of an adsorption dryer requires two vessels that are operated alternately.
+One vessel is used for drying the compressed air and removing CO2 (adsorption) and the other 2 (adsorption) and the other vessel for regenerating the desiccant.
+For the DPS series, the change interval between adsorption and regeneration is 5 minutes at nominal conditions.